USA Up All Night: Format

 Originally, the show aired at 11 p.m. on Saturdays, and featured two movies (with in-studio or on-location comedy skits in between), which were then followed by a repeat of the first movie.
-When the Friday night edition was added in mid-1989, the format now consisted of three different movies, with the third one being unhosted (the bumpers for the third movie were simply narrated by the host, depending on the edition).
-Some episodes did not have a "third" movie.
-The Friday show originally began at midnight and ran until 6 a.m.; in July 1991, it was changed to the same time as the Saturday edition.
-In December 1994, the format was changed slightly to incorporate Duckman into the 11:00 p.m. timeslot, prior to the first movie.
+When the Friday night edition was added in mid-1989, the format consisted of three different movies, with the third one being un-hosted (the bumpers for the third movie were simply narrated by the host, depending on the edition).
+Some episodes did not have a third movie.
+The Friday show originally began at midnight and ran until 6 a.m.
+In July 1991, it was changed to the same time as the Saturday edition.
+In December 1994, the format was changed slightly to incorporate Duckman into the 11:00 p.m. time slot, prior to the first movie.
 This trend of incorporating Duckman into the show continued on occasion until Duckman ended in September 1997.

-In April 1996, the Saturday edition was moved to 12 a.m.; July 1996 had it move back to 11 p.m., and August 1996 had the Friday show move to 12 a.m.
+In April 1996, the Saturday edition was moved to 12 a.m..
+In July 1996 it moved back to 11 p.m., and August 1996 the Friday show move to 12 a.m.
 In January 1997, the Saturday show moved to 12 a.m., with the Friday show moving back to 11 p.m. a month later in February.
 For a short time in 1997, there was no third movie.